Lido Wellness Center Blog

 3. Mood Triggers

 A person with ADHD has passionate, emotional reactions to life events.
 Intense happiness and excitement occur with happy events.
 Likewise, unhappy events such as rejection, criticism, and teasing cause extreme sadness.
 However, those with bipolar disorder can have mood swings and emotional episodes without being triggered by any connection to life events.
+Here we cover ten bipolar triggers and how to manage them.

 4. Speed of Mood Changes